jdeisenberg/icljs/_sources/diy_functions.rst

     (average 5 17)

 .. reveal:: reveal_params
-    :showtitle: What do you mean by parameters and arguments?
+    :showtitle: Show: What are parameters and arguments?
     :hidetitle: Hide

     You can think of a *parameter* as a placeholder variable; it’s “extra information” that a function needs to do its job.
 For example, if I asked you to “calculate the square root,” you would ask me, “The square root *of what*?”
 That “what” is a parameter.